zenm/launch-school-LS100-intro/ch06_arrays/chapter_notes.md

 * When you don't know the index of the element, but you know the element value that you want to delete in an array, then you'll want to use the `.delete`, which looks like `a.delete(element_value)`.

+* Using the `.delete` method will return the deleted value.

 * When you want the unique elements in an array, you can use the `.uniq` method.
 * `a.uniq` returns a new array of only the unique elements in a, but does not overwrite the original array, a.
 * When you want to mutate the original array with `.uniq`, use the bang method.
 So, `a.uniq!` will modify the array 'a' to only the unique values of 'a'.